CarmenK2/ETL-project/README.md

 * Read in Soil API and build target url

 #### Step 4 - Extract weather data
-* Reading in weather.csv and display data
+* Reading in winery data with lats and longs and display data
+* Loop through and read in consolidated master file of rainfall csv's
+* Import os to interact with the underlying operating system/ returns the absolute path of the working directory

 #### Step 5 - Extract Wine Sales by Geographical Location
 * Reading in GeoWineSales.csv and display